-Nanoscience Instruments is committed to bringing nanotechnology to the classroom.
-With computers and smartphones getting smaller and faster, there comes a greater need to teach current students about the nano scale.
+Nanoscience Instruments is committed to bringing nanotechnology education to the classroom.
+With computers and smartphones getting smaller and faster, there comes a greater need to teach current students about the nanoscale.
 To keep pushing the frontier of technological growth, students need the opportunity to learn skills and gain experience with the tools used in industry today.

-The nanotechnology market is expected to expand to $48.9 billion by the year 2017.
+The nanotechnology market will continue to expand for the foreseeable future.
 This growth comes from more than electronics and computer chips.
-From forensics to plastics and energy to health, the smallest size dimensions are becoming the most important features.
+From forensics to plastics to energy to health, the smallest size dimensions are becoming the most important features.
 Nanotechnology is promising answers to many types of problems in all fields of work.

 This great movement to smaller sizes requires students to dive into the micro and nano worlds head first.
-Interacting with small and unseen features helps develop problem solving skills and can be exciting and fun.
-Watching the details of an ant’s mouth come into focus as you control the electron microscope for the first time is akin to learning to ride a bicycle.
-Having the power of a great instrument in your hands can seem daunting, but zooming in on minute details is as thrilling as zooming down the street on a bike.
+Interacting with small and unseen features helps develop problem-solving skills.
+Students are amazed to watch the details of an ant’s mouth come into focus as you control the electron microscope for the first time.
+It is akin to learning to ride a bicycle.
+Having the power to drive an instrument in your hands can seem daunting, but zooming in on minute details is as thrilling as zooming down the street on a bike.
 Students will enjoy exploring with the tools Nanoscience Instruments provides.

 We have the tools educators need to teach students the skills they will use to succeed in a variety of occupations.
 Each instrument is small enough to easily fit on a desk in your classroom or laboratory.
 The easy-to-use microscopes are perfect for beginning and advanced users.
 Students can be quickly trained to use the Phenom scanning electron microscope.
 Surface roughness and topography can be imaged with the Zeta-20 3D microscope or our atomic force microscope.